kbhattmsft/bing-speech/README.md

 # bing-speech
-Usage of Bing Speech API in Dictation mode with PCM files ** Configured for Dutch language
+Usage of Bing Speech API in Dictation mode with PCM files.

+** Configured for Dutch language
 ** Now with Confidence Scores!